-The director compensation program also requires a minimum level of equity ownership for each director, beginning in 2019.
-The required minimum level of equity ownership for each director as noted above is five times the level of total cash compensation received by each director in the prior calendar year.
+The director compensation program also requires a minimum level of equity ownership for each director.
+The required minimum level of equity ownership for each director is five times the level of total cash compensation received by such director in the prior calendar year.
 New directors have five years to reach the required level of equity ownership.
 If any director should fall below the required level of equity ownership, such director will have one year to come into compliance with the policy.